Skip to content

 The impacts of carbon dioxide go deeper than this; however, we still have a lot of research to do in the field.
 Only recently was indoor carbon dioxide identified as something we should be worried about, and it’s even more recent that the media began reporting on it.

 With that said, even with more findings constantly coming to light, we already know that monitoring carbon dioxide is critical.
-Not only can having a carbon dioxide monitor indicate the transmission chance of airborne pathogens, but they allow us to know when ventilation is necessary.
+Not only can having a carbon dioxide monitor indicate the transmission chance of airborne pathogens, but it also allows us to know when ventilation is necessary.
 Without this information available, you’re likely performing sub-optimally.

 Features to Look For in a Carbon Dioxide Monitor